JorgenDIF/trackquest/README.md

 <a id="the-strategy">

 ### The Strategy

+- Embark on a thrilling adventure with our trivia game inspired by the Swedish TV show "På Spåret."
+- The aim is to create an engaging and educational experience, taking users on a journey around the world through captivating questions about different cities.
 <a id="the-scope">

 ### The Scope

+- This project focuses on delivering an engaging trivia game with a learning twist.
+- Users navigate through five rounds, each featuring a different city.
+- A unique challenge is introduced by limiting participants to a single guess per round.
+- Questions in each round decrease in difficulty, awarding points from 10 to 2.
+A scoring system provides feedback, adding a competitive edge.
+- Inspired by "På Spåret," this design encourages strategic thinking and ensures an enjoyable and educational gaming experience.

 <a id="the-structure">

 ### The Structure

+- The game's structure is intentionally simple and intuitive.
+- It comprises multiple rounds, each spotlighting a specific city.
+- Users get one opportunity to guess the city in each round, with awarded points decreasing gradually.
+- This streamlined structure ensures an engaging and straightforward gaming experience.

 <a id="the-skeleton">

 ### The Skeleton

+- To meticulously plan out the game's components and functions, Lucidchart was employed.
+- These visual diagrams served as a roadmap during development, ensuring a user-friendly and visually appealing game interface.

 <a id="the-surface">

 ### The Surface

+- The game interface is clean, modern, and user-friendly.
+- Typography is chosen for readability and visual appeal.
+- The game adds variety by randomizing the city for each round.
+- Inclusion of various cities and questions provides an immersive and enjoyable experience for players.

 <a id="ux">